hackademics/RunJumpSki/STATUS.md

 - Resolved formatting issues in `PostProcessingManager.test.ts`:
   - Fixed mocking of Babylon.js objects with proper types

-  - Added missing properties like `isEnabled` to mock objects
+- Fixed property issues in `DepthOfFieldEffect.ts`:
+  - Updated property names in the `DOF_PRESETS` object (replaced 'aperture' with 'fStop')
+  - Fixed formatting issues with ESLint `--fix` flag

 Remaining issues that need to be addressed in the future:
-- Several property mismatches between our code and the Babylon.js API in the DepthOfFieldEffect and ColorCorrectionEffect components
-- Inconsistencies in the ParticleSystemManager implementation with its interface
-- Type definition issues in various components that interact with Babylon.js
+- Type definition warnings about using `any` type across all files - these could be addressed with more specific types
+- Potential BabylonJS API inconsistencies in other files that we haven't yet examined

 Next steps for code quality:
-- Review the Babylon.js documentation to ensure our implementation matches the latest API
-- Update our interfaces to match the actual Babylon.js API capabilities
-- Address warnings about `any` type usage with more specific types
+- Continue addressing warnings about `any` type usage with more specific types
+- Apply ESLint fixes to remaining files in the codebase using the `--fix` flag